JamesLMilner/worker-assemblyscript-template/README.md

 ## 🤢 Issues

-If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/JamesMilnerUK/worker-assemblyscript-template/issues).
+If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/JamesLMilner/worker-assemblyscript-template/issues).
 If the problem is with `wrangler`, please file an issue [here](https://github.com/cloudflare/wrangler/issues).

 ## ⚠️ Caveats

 The `service-worker-mock` used by the tests is not a perfect representation of the Cloudflare Workers runtime.
 It is a general approximation.
 We recommend that you test with `wrangler preview` and in a staging environment to test things before deploying.

-## Acknowledgemetns
+## Acknowledgements

-This template is in turn based off of [https://github.com/EverlastingBugstopper/worker-typescript-template]()
+This template is in turn based off of the Cloudflare TypeScript template available [here](https://github.com/EverlastingBugstopper/worker-typescript-template).